yashwanthmg/ideal-engine/README.md

 # Photoshoot & PR campaign
 </h4> Company: Prione Manager: Deepthi Anand

 - India's largest retail chains, such as Vishal Mega Mart, Uniso, and Spar, were onboarded to Amazon.
 However, due to the large number of unique SKUs and Amazon's strict image guidelines, some ASINs were unable to be made live on the platform.
 We consistently coordinated with the category approval team to get approval in restricted categories and for ASINs with incorrect backgrounds, we used AI-assisted free background replace tools like remove.bg and also hired a photographer & conducted photoshoot, which helped us reduce overhead costs.
 We also set up a seller-wise tracker mechanism to monitor the image quality and upload status.
 The result an increase in image quality compared to existing vendors and an increase in page visits and orders.
 We later implemented this approach for other local sellers who had poor catalogs but a good selection, particularly in the Apparel and Furniture categories.
-We also conducted multiple PR activities based on inputs from the senior leadership team and carefully vetted and selected the most suitable sellers with consistent sales records.
-We coordinated with them for the photoshoot, PR statement, and other formalities.
+We also conducted multiple PR activities based on inputs from the senior leadership team and carefully vetted and selected the most suitable sellers with consistent sales record coordinating with them for the photoshoot, PR statement, and other formalities.

 <h4 align ="left">
 # Implementation of field force automation